Bounded by Risk, Not Capability: Quantifying AI Occupational Substitution Rates via a Tech-Risk Dual-Factor Model: Conclusion and Future Outlook

 First, the primary limitation lies in the extreme temporal volatility of the independent variable ($Tech\_Level$).
 The velocity of advancement in generative AI models and multi-agent systems is unprecedented.
 The technological frontier is non-stationary; thus, the Occupational Automation Indices ($OAI$) calculated in this study represent a definitive snapshot of the 2026 AI landscape.
 Given the exponential rate of algorithmic optimization, we postulate that the $Tech\_Level$ baseline will necessitate rigorous recalibration within a compressed 6- to 12-month horizon to maintain predictive validity.

-Second, regarding our methodological validation, we acknowledge the constraint of our human expert sample size ($N=31$).
-While the composition reflects a highly specialized, elite panel of industry practitioners—necessary to isolate genuine institutional premium from mere technological ignorance—the limited $N$ inherently restricts broad econometric generalizability across all geographic and regulatory ecosystems.
-Future research should prioritize large-scale, global surveys of corporate executives and risk officers to rigorously replicate and further calibrate the $+0.35$ ``Institutional Premium'' identified in our behavioral analysis.
+Second, we acknowledge the constraint of our human expert sample size ($N=31$).
+The panel was deliberately specialized and elite, which was necessary to isolate genuine institutional premium from mere technological ignorance, but the limited $N$ restricts econometric generalizability across geographic and regulatory ecosystems.
+Future research should prioritize large-scale global surveys of corporate executives and risk officers to replicate and further calibrate the $+0.35$ ``Institutional Premium'' identified in our behavioral analysis.

-Third, the reliance on the O*NET taxonomy inherently introduces a temporal lag.
-O*NET characterizes the historical and present anatomy of labor, meaning our data is fundamentally backward-looking.
-Our $OAI$ index successfully isolates the risk of traditional workflows being deconstructed, but it cannot capture the simultaneous creation of novel, AI-complementary tasks (e.g., Prompt Engineering, AI Auditing, LLM Orchestration).
-Thus, our findings quantify the vulnerability of the existing task matrix rather than providing a holistic forecast of the future labor market, which will inevitably feature new task integration.
+Third, reliance on the O*NET taxonomy introduces a temporal lag.
+O*NET characterizes the historical and present anatomy of labor, so our data is structurally backward-looking.
+The $OAI$ index isolates the risk of traditional workflows being deconstructed, but it cannot capture the simultaneous creation of novel AI-complementary tasks such as Prompt Engineering, AI Auditing, and LLM Orchestration.
+Our findings therefore quantify the vulnerability of the existing task matrix rather than offering a holistic forecast of a future labor market that will inevitably integrate new tasks.

-Fourth, our current projection models the impact of an AI paradigm fundamentally based on \textit{Statistical Fitting}—systems that map high-dimensional probability distributions but lack deterministic causal reasoning.
-The current absolute resilience of physical and high-liability tasks ($R \ge 4$) in our matrix is predicated entirely on this epistemological limitation.
+Fourth, our projection models the impact of an AI paradigm based on \textit{Statistical Fitting}: systems that map high-dimensional probability distributions but lack deterministic causal reasoning.
+The absolute resilience of physical and high-liability tasks ($R \ge 4$) in our matrix rests entirely on this epistemological limitation.